IIIF/api/source/extension/georef/index.md

 ### 2.1 Georeferencing

-[Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is the process of mapping internal coordinates of a resource to geographic coordinates.
-For the purposes of this extension, references to "IIIF resource" equate to a IIIF Presentation API [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service).
+Georeferencing is the process of mapping internal coordinates of an image to geographic coordinates.
+For the purposes of this extension, references to _IIIF resource_ equate to a IIIF Presentation API [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service).
 To qualify for georeferencing, the IIIF resource must include one or more regions that can be mapped to geographic coordinates, such as cartographic material, aerial photographs, archaeological drawings, and building plans.
-Each of these regions is referred to as a 'map' below.
+In this specification, each of these regions is called a _map_.

+In order to be georeferenced with a single Georeference Annotation, the image information of the IIIF resource must be accessible with a single, continuous cartesian coordinate system.
+This is why a Georeferencing Annotation can be used to georeference a Canvas or Images Service, but not a [Manifest](https://iiif.io/api/presentation/3.0/#52-manifest) or [Range](https://iiif.io/api/presentation/3.0/#54-range).
+To georeference a Manifest or Range, multiple Georeference Annotations are needed, one for each item in the Manifest or Range.

 ### 2.2 Georeferencing Process